KimNhungNguyen/appium-ios/examples/ruby_acceptance_test/README.md

-To do task:
+To do list:
-+ Take env variables to run on CI
-+ Choose different test tags to run on different environment
-+ Make env.rb general to run on CI and sauce
++ Make ENV for sauce access key
++

 = Successfully make appium start up by itself before the test if it's not running in the background